marioymario/Interesting-to-me/README.md

 feauture engeenering to extract addresses from locations and then addresses into Latitud and longitud. (so we can number of incidents per Precint)

+## the data contains a map but for some reason did not upload at Git.
+## ask me if you wanted to check it